 - Matthew 25

 The Worship Team has many compassionate volunteers who visit prisoners in area correctional facilities to read God’s word and share in prayer.
 Volunteers are required to pass a background security check and must complete orientation training.
-Ministers meet the first and third Sunday of every month at 8:30 a.m. in the back of church.
+Ministers meet the third Sunday of every month at 8:30 a.m.

 Contact the church office if you are interested in participating in this rewarding ministry.

 The Ignatian Volunteer Corps (IVC) provides men and women, aged 50 and greater, opportunities to serve others “to address social injustice” and to transform lives.
 IVC matches the talents of capable Volunteers with the greatest social needs of our time.

 Working from Cincinnati, Ignatian Volunteers are working with refugee & immigrant services and women & children services.
 They tutor, provide healthcare & food assistance, and work in shelters.
 Ignatian volunteers commit to work two days a week in service to the poor, September through June, for a year.

 The Volunteer Corps work and live in inner-city environments, serving populations where the issues of poverty, hunger, homelessness, racism, drugs, abuse, unemployment, and lack of housing and quality education are prevalent.